light7714/nodejs-udemy-course/myCode/29-deployment/README.md

 Our own code is not directly exposed to the web, its exposed to the manages server (given by hosting provider), which then communicates to the users through a public server gateway.

 for deploying to heroku, using heroku git (can use github and container registry, see after creating an app). its basically a heroku remote repo.

+Actual deployment to heroku in another repo (boom-shopping)